An Attempt at Exhausting Oneself

 Critical Reflection

-Utilize a research process to continually evaluate one’s own work and its relevance to the assignment.
+Use research to continuously question your own work and its relevance to the brief.

 Capacity for